LOUEY233/cryoet_diffusion/README.md

 ```
 python app.py
 ```
 You can engage with and view the 3D object on the web.
+(Web uses sample_image_copy.py)

 ![Image](./webui.png)
 ![Image2](./web2.png)